jwergieluk/drl_policy_gradients/README.md

 # The Reacher environment solved using Policy Gradient Deep Reinforcement Learning

-This is a Python implementation of a policy gradient based reinforcement learning agent learning to solve the "Reacher" environment of Unity's ML-agents collection.
+This is a Python implementation of a policy gradient based reinforcement learning agent learning to solve the "Reacher" environment from Unity's ML-agents collection.

 ![Environment screenshot](env-screenshot.png)